jaimeteb/chatto/docs/finitestatemachine.md

       - text: "Bye bye!"
 ```

 Also, the special command **any** is used to transition between states, regardless of the command predicted.
-This command doesn't have to be declared either.

 ```yaml
   # When in the "search_pokemon" state, any command will do the